Prevention and Prophylaxis of SARS-CoV-2 Infection

 - The study participants had to be working in the emergency department, in the intensive care unit, on a dedicated COVID-19 hospital ward, or as a first responder; alternatively, they had to have a job description that included regularly performing aerosol-generating procedures.

-- The study was powered based upon an anticipated 10% event rate of new symptomatic infections.
-In order to have 80% power, the sample size was determined to be 1,050 participants per arm.
+- The study was powered based on an anticipated 10% event rate of new symptomatic infections.
+The investigators determined that the study needed to enroll 1,050 participants per arm to have 80% power.
 However, it became apparent before the first interim analysis that the study would not meet the enrollment target.
-As a result, and without unblinding, enrollment was stopped.
+As a result, enrollment was stopped without unblinding.
 The investigators attributed the marked decline in enrollment to the negative reports related to the safety of hydroxychloroquine, including a warning from the FDA.

 - Among the 1,483 participants who were randomized, baseline characteristics were similar across the study arms.

 - The number of individuals who met the primary endpoint of confirmed or suspected SARS-CoV-2 infection was 39 (7.9%) in the placebo group and 29 (5.9%) in both the once- and twice-weekly hydroxychloroquine groups.
 Among the 97 participants, only 17 were confirmed to be SARS-CoV-2 PCR positive.

 - Compared to placebo, the hazard ratio for the primary endpoint was 0.72 (95% CI, 0.4–1.16; P = 0.18) for the once-weekly hydroxychloroquine arm and 0.74 (95% CI, 0.46–1.19; P = 0.22) for the twice-weekly hydroxychloroquine arm.